On the ineffectiveness of constant rotation in the primitive equations and their symmetry analysis: The primitive equations

-Another reason why it convenient to assume $f=\const$ in the above system is the usage of Cartesian coordinates.
+Another reason why it is convenient to assume $f=\const$ in the above system is the usage of Cartesian coordinates.
 For processes taking place on a large enough domain, the tangential plane approximation of the Earth is not reasonable any more.
-For such processes or for the general description of the global atmospheric circulation, it is more appropriate to study the primitive equations in spherical coordinates and to use $f=2\Omega\sin\varphi$ without approximation.
+For such processes or for the general description of the global atmospheric circulation, it is more appropriate to study the primitive equations in spherical coordinates and to use the equality $f=2\Omega\sin\varphi$ without approximation.

 Within the framework of group analysis of differential equations, the parameterized system~\eqref{eq:PrimitiveEquations} should be interpreted as a class of systems of differential equations with the arbitrary elements $f$, $R$, $c_p$ and $J$.
-Two of the arbitrary elements are inessential, in that it is possible to scale $R=1$ (by a scaling of $T$ and $c_p$) and $f=1$ if $f\ne0$ (by a scaling of $(t,x,y,p)$).
-For physical reasons we will not make a use of these scaling.
-The possibility to set~$f=1$ is also not overly relevant as we will show in Section~\ref{sec:SymmetriesPrimitiveEquations} that $f$ can be set to zero by a point transformation.
+An alternative option is to denote $\kappa:=R/c_p$ and $\hat J:=J/c_p$ and use $(f,R,\kappa,\hat J)$ instead of $(f,R,c_p,J)$ as arbitrary-element tuple for the class~\eqref{eq:PrimitiveEquations}.
+Two of the arbitrary elements are inessential, in that it is possible to scale $R=1$ (by a scaling of $T$, $R$, $c_p$ and~$J$) and $f=1$ if $f\ne0$ (by a scaling of $(t,x,y,p)$, $f$, $c_p$ and~$J$).
+For physical reasons we will not make a use of these scalings.
+Moreover, the possibility to set~$f=1$ is not overly relevant as we will show in Section~\ref{sec:SymmetriesPrimitiveEquations} that $f$ can be set to zero by a point transformation.

-In what follows we will mostly be concerned with the system~\eqref{eq:PrimitiveEquations} in the case of~$J=0$ corresponding to a non-heated atmosphere (the adiabatic case).
+In what follows we will mostly be concerned with the system~\eqref{eq:PrimitiveEquations} in the case $J=0$ corresponding to a non-heated atmosphere (the isentropic case).